npalladium/server-seer/README.md

 * _sendData_ - whether the sender should be used.
 * _senderOptions_ - if sender is enabled, settings will be used for the API
     * _url_ - URL for the API
+    * _application_key_ - the key for the application that is being monitored
+    * _server_handler_ - the server that is being monitored, for the application
     * _entriesPerCycle_ - how many entries will be checked on each cycle
     * _cycleFrequency_ - how often entries will be parsed, and attempted to be sent